-When it was time for our first big brand campaign, I knew that defining what we didn’t want to do would be an important part of strategy.
-Most insurance campaigns are known for either their spokesperson or mascot - or an overly earnest protector from doom.
-So instead of copying industry leaders, we decided to take a new approach.
-Our idea was to focus on embracing the very idea of safety, instead of the consequences that come from accidents.
-We wanted to make business owners think about safety as a priority, and we came up with a fun mechanic to bring the idea to life.
-Workers who take safety to the extreme in order to protect themselves.
-In the second year of the campaign I got to write a proprietary soundtrack for each spot - a gritty sounding country melody that helped complete the kind of creative tension we were shooting for and helped optimize the stories we created.
+When it was time for our first big brand campaign, I knew that I’d want us to stay away from the most common concepts used by insurance companies.
+Things like a spokesperson or a mascot - or an overly earnest protector from doom.
+So instead we decided to take a different angle.
+Our idea was to go big on the idea of safety.
+How could we make safety entertaining?
+We wanted to make small business owners think about safety, but we wanted them to enjoy thinking about it in a new way.
+So that’s when we decided to show workers who go to extremes in order to protect themselves.
+And in the second year of the campaign, we created a custom country music soundtrack for the campaign - a gritty sounding, hard working melody, that helped complete the picture.
 I partnered up with a freelance writer named Chase Domergue and I brought in a very good production team named Revelator out of Austin, TX to shoot the spots.
+We’ve been running them for the past 18 months and the spots have consistently surpassed benchmarks and continued to perform for us with 1 spot even running for close to a year. 🥧

 “Hardworking Hands” 30s